Kosnix/GameConsoleMode/README.md

 GameConsoleMode is a C# application designed to turn your PC into a gaming console while keeping Windows.
 Once launched, GameConsoleMode hides the Windows interface and launches a selected game launcher, such as Steam, Playnite, or a custom launcher.

+**Please Note: This software is still experimental and manipulates the Windows registry.
+I am not responsible for any issues that may arise from its use.
+Use at your own risk.**

 ## Features

 - **Shell Replacement**: Hides the Windows interface and launches a selected game launcher.